vinklat/macli/README.md

   macli app create myapp.json -i /newapp
   ```

-  useful for testing app with no impact but using the same json file.
+  useful for testing an app with no impact using existing json file.

 * create and start an app, force image different than in the json file